 If you don’t believe me, try to chew one Dorito chip for 5 minutes and you will know what I mean.
 To learn more about eating slowly and how it can help you check out my article on how to stop counting calories.

-To succeed on the caloric deficit and come out the other side with a brand new body and feeling better than never before you need some self-compassion.
+To succeed on the caloric deficit and come out the other side with a brand new body and feeling better than ever before you need some self-compassion.
 You cannot live only by the rules and disregard the fact that food is for pleasure.

 So instead of twisting and bending over backward to fight against restrictions, it’s better to have some treat yourself here and then.
 And when it comes to the birthday, we all gonna have a birthday cake.
-And even if that sweet or junk food will set you back for few days, it’s ok.
+And even if that sweet or junk food will set you back for a few days, it’s ok.